-5.5 Starting work pending receipt of the DBS disclosure
+4.5 Starting work pending receipt of the DBS disclosure

-If there is a delay in receiving a DBS disclosure the Principal has discretion to allow an individual to begin work pending receipt of the disclosure certificate.
+If there is a delay in receiving a DBS disclosure the Principal has the discretion to allow an individual to begin work pending receipt of the disclosure certificate.
 This will only be allowed if all other checks, including a clear check of the Children's Barred List, have been completed.
 In addition, a full risk assessment based on all available information will be completed by the college.
 This will determine the level of risk involved in allowing the individual to commence working, any restrictions that need to be imposed, and the nature of the supervision arrangements to be put in place.

-The college may accept a DBS certificate that has previously been undertaken, providing it is within three months of them leaving the previous workforce.
-The certificate must be at the enhanced level and for both a child and adult workforce.
+The college may accept a DBS certificate that has previously been undertaken if the applicant has been working in a school in England in a post that brought them in regular contact with children in the three months prior to beginning work at MPW.
 In this situation, a separate Children's Barred List check would be undertaken.

-For those who subscribe to the DBS update service, the college will examine the original certificate, check it matches the individual's identity and run an online update check, which will provide any changes since the certificate was issued.
+For those who subscribe to the DBS update service, the college will examine the original certificate, check it matches the individual's identity and undertake an online update check, which will provide any changes since the certificate was issued.
 If the check shows that there has been a change, a new certificate will be required.
 The college will obtain permission from the individual before conducting the online update check.

-5.6 Applicants with periods of overseas residence
+4.6 Applicants with periods of overseas residence